-In 2000, it merged with the Chongqing Jianzhu University and the Chongqing Architectural College, growing significantly in size.
-It became the ninth member of the Excellence League, an alliance of 10 high-performing Chinese universities, in 2010.
+In 2000, the institution merged with the Chongqing Jianzhu University and the Chongqing Architectural College, and in 2010 it became the ninth member of China's prestigious "Excellence League" - an alliance of high-performing Chinese universities.

-With four campuses covering more than 3.8 km², the university lies west of both the city centre and the Jialing River, a tributary of the Yangtze, and south of Gele Mountain.
+With four campuses covering more than 3.8 km², the university lies west of both the city centre and the Jialing River, a tributary of the Yangtze; and south of Gele Mountain.
 The institution has educational exchange links with more than 100 other universities in 20 countries, including the UK, France, the US, Germany, Canada, Italy, Japan and South Korea.

 The university's large library collection includes more than 4 million volumes, and a number of programmes are now taught in English.

 Alumni of CQU include a number of well-known physicists and politicians, Huawei Technologies founder Ren Zhengfei, and the playwright Yan Su.
 The economist Qian Rongkun and the actor Fang Paidi also attended Chongqing University.